RobotLocomotion/drake/drake/automotive/README.md

 -----------------

 A variety of demos are available.
-In general, to run a demo, open a terminal and execute commands like this:
+In general, to run a demo, open a terminal and execute commands like the ones shown below.
+End the demo by closing any window, or Ctrl-C in the terminal.
+All of the launched programs will be closed.

 ```
 $ cd drake-distro
 $ bazel run drake/automotive:DEMO_NAME_HERE
 ```

-End the demo by closing any window, or Ctrl-C in the terminal.
-All of the launched programs will be closed.
+The following demos are available:

  * Basic cars driving around on an open plane:
    `bazel run drake/automotive:demo`